mjan1002/Cardrop/README.md

-The folder “CardropApp” contains the actual code for the website/application.
+The folder “CardropApp” contains the actual code for the website and application.
 The website is located at: https://cardrop.wixsite.com/cardrop.

 The other files were what we used to locally test the functions for the smartcar API as well as to how we got access keys/renew access codes.
-Although they are not used in the final app, we left the files here in the repo in the event that we wish to test something separate from the website/application.
+Although they are not used in the final app, we left the files here in the repo in the event that we wish to test something separate from the site itself.

 ## Background
 Cardrop is an automated car-rental platform that we plan on licensing to rental car companies.
 Within the app, people wishing to rent a car can locate any nearby available Cardrop vehicles, rent them out and activate, unlock/lock their rented cars, and return the car to loosely set zones by the end of the designated trip.